nvim-neo-tree/neo-tree.nvim/README.md

 ### Stable

-This project will have releases and release tags that follow Semantic Versioning.
-The quickstart instructions will always refer to the latest stable major version.
+This project has releases and release tags that follow Semantic Versioning.
+The quickstart instructions refer to the latest stable major version.
 Following the 'main' branch is for contributors and those that always want bleeding edge.
-There will be 1.x, 1.1.x, and 1.1.1 releases, so each user can choose what level of updates they wish to receive.
+The current major version is v1.x and most users should pull that.

 There will never be a breaking change within a major version (1.x, 2.x, etc.) If a breaking change is needed, there will be depracation warnings in the prior